Organotin chemistry: Organotin oxides and hydroxides

 Organotin oxides and hydroxides are common products from the hydrolysis of organotin halides.
 Unlike the corresponding derivatives of silicon and germanium, tin oxides and hydroxides often adopt structures with penta- and even hexacoordinated tin centres, especially for the diorgano- and monoorgano derivatives.
 The group Sn^{IV}\sO\sSn^{IV}| is called a stannoxane (which is a tin analogue of ethers), and the group Sn^{IV}\sO\sH is also called a stannanol (which is a tin analogue of alcohols).
 Structurally simplest of the oxides and hydroxides are the triorganotin derivatives.
 A commercially important triorganotin hydroxide is the acaricide cyhexatin (also called Plictran, tricyclohexyltin hydroxide and tricyclohexylstannanol), (C6H11)3SnOH.
 Such triorganotin hydroxides exist in equilibrium with the distannoxanes:

 With only two organic substituents on each Sn centre, the diorganotin oxides and hydroxides are structurally more complex than the triorgano derivatives.
 The simple tin geminal diols (R2Sn(OH)2, the tin analogues of geminal diols R2C(OH)2) and monomeric stannanones (R2Sn=O, the tin analogues of ketones R2C=O) are unknown.
 Diorganotin oxides (R2SnO) are polymers except when the organic substituents are very bulky, in which case cyclic trimers or, in the case where R is CH(Si(CH3)3)2 dimers, with Sn3O3 and Sn2O2 rings.
 The distannoxanes exist as dimers with the formula [R2SnX]2O2 wherein the X groups (e.g., chloride –Cl, hydroxide –OH, carboxylate RCO2\s) can be terminal or bridging (see Table).
 The hydrolysis of the monoorganotin trihalides has the potential to generate stannanoic acids, RSnO2H.
 As for the diorganotin oxides/hydroxides, the monoorganotin species form structurally complex because of the occurrence of dehydration/hydration, aggregation.
 Illustrative is the hydrolysis of butyltin trichloride to give [(CH3(CH2)3Sn)12O14(OH)6](2+).

 Hypercoordinated stannanes

 Unlike carbon(IV) analogues but somewhat like silicon compounds, tin(IV) can also be coordinated to five and even six atoms instead of the regular four.
 These hypercoordinated compounds usually have electronegative substituents.
 Numerous examples of hypercoordinated compounds are provided by the organotin oxides and associated carboxylates and related pseudohalide derivatives.
 The organotin halides for adducts, e.g. (CH3)2SnCl2(bipyridine).

 The all-organic penta- and hexaorganostannates(IV) have even been characterized, while in the subsequent year a six-coordinated tetraorganotin compound was reported.
 A crystal structure of room-temperature stable (in argon) all-carbon pentaorganostannate(IV) was reported as the lithium salt with this structure:

-In this distorted trigonal bipyramidal structure the carbon to tin bond lengths (2.26 Å apical, 2.17 Å equatorial) are larger than regular C-Sn bonds (2.14 Å) reflecting its hypercoordinated nature.
+In this distorted trigonal bipyramidal structure the carbon to tin bond lengths (2.26 Å apical, 2.17 Å equatorial) are longer than regular C-Sn bonds (2.14 Å) reflecting its hypercoordinated nature.